SeaOfNodes/Simple/chapter02/README.md

 * All elements in the middle are constants.
 * The lowest is "bottom", denoted by ⊥; assigning ⊥ means that we know that the Node's value is **not** a compile time constant.

-An invariant of peephole optimizations is that the type of a Node always moves down the lattice.
+An invariant of peephole optimizations is that the type of a Node always moves *up* the lattice (towards "top"); peepholes are *pessmistic* assuming the worst until they can prove better.
+A later *optimistic* optimization will start all Nodes at *top* and move Types *down* the lattice as eager assumptions are proven wrong.

 In later chapters we will explore extending this lattice, as it frequently forms the heart of core optimizations we want our compiler to do.